Frequently Asked Medicinal Mushroom Questions

 Mycelium is the vegetative state (think root system) of the fungal life cycle.
 The fungal lifecycle consists of spore, mycelium and mushroom.
 Mycelium is the stage that produces a mushroom but it is not a mushroom.
 Just look at some images in Google.

 The process involves taking a plastic bag of sterilized, cooked grain (rice, oats, sorghum, etc), injecting it with a fungal culture (reishi, chaga, shiitake etc.) and allowing the mycelium to grow out on the grain.
 Once the mycelium is fully grown out on the grain, it is harvested and the mycelium with the grain is dried and turned into a powder.
 This produces a product that does not contain any mushrooms, though the package may say “mushroom” on it, and it has a very high starch content (upwards of 70%) because of the residual grain ending up in the final product.
-Because of all this added starch, the amount of fungal material in the product is very low, leading to very low levels of active compounds like beta-glucans.
+Because of all this added grain, the amount of fungal material in the product is very low, leading to very low levels of active compounds like beta-glucans.

 Mycelium on grain is a cheap way to make “mushroom” supplements that are not actually mushrooms.
 In reality, when you compare the amount of active compounds in the product, it ends up being a very expensive product.
+Make sure to look for wording like “mycelium”, “myceliated brown rice”, “mycelial biomass”, “full spectrum”, “whole lifecycle” in the supplements panel and marketing materials.
+These are good indicators of grain based mycelium.

 Products made entirely from mushrooms, like Real Mushrooms, typically have 5-10x more beta-glucans than mycelium on grain products.